NavanilNath/Automation-with-python/README.md

 # Automation-with-python
 This repo contains some interesting projects with which you can you can automate your boring works.
-Now automate your boring with few lines of code :)
+Now automate your boring works with few lines of code :)